 If we are claiming genocide to ‘separate’ then who in current Jaffna would lead the Justice system and also the Public Administrative system in Northern Sri Lanka?

-We celebrate Australia day including through mourning by Indigenous Australians.
+Australia day including through mourning by Indigenous Australians.
 In his article ‘Australia Day as a day for humility’ Andrew Hamilton ofEureka Street highlights this as follows:

 [The ‘arrival’ of White Australians is celebrated today by us Australians.
 All migrants have benefited from the arrival of White Australians.
 Indigenous folks do mourn